 - The observation, by Mom’s attorney, that Jeff Chiow is “coming at you with a personal vendetta.

 In September 2018, having come to the conclusion that truth was in no way a component of Bob’s efforts, I decided to drop my appeal, instead spending my time protesting throughout the remaining 16 months of the protective order, writing about the situation, and more.
 In addition, at about the same time, I was named the #churchtoo correspondent for an international organization opposing abuse by clergy, resulting in a huge increase in awareness of my issue.

 Meanwhile, Bob’s campaign of shunning and harassment, which includes my husband Mike, has caused serious and lasting damage to the church.
 More than 120 pledging units have left the church at a time when the church needs huge amounts of cash to maintain its physical plant.
 Bob is more disengaged than ever, the assistant rector abruptly resigned, and the church appears to be sliding towards insolvency.
 At this point, if I quit blogging tomorrow, I doubt things would get any better for the church.

-In addition, Bob’s actions have been harmful to my entire family, but particularly my mother, who is in the final stages of emphysema.
-Her distress is palpable, and no one should have to deal with behavior like Bob’s in the final weeks of their life.
+In addition, Bob’s actions have been harmful to my entire family, but particularly my late mother, whom Bob tried to drag into court, even as she was terminally ill and in the final months of life.
+Her distress is palpable, and no one should have to deal with behavior like Bob’s in the twilight of their lives.

 Lastly, I’d point out that shunning usually is the bailiwick of cults, Scientologists, and the Jehovah’s Witnesses.
-Bob’s campaign of shunning me and my family will soon have gone on for three years.
+Bob’s campaign of shunning me and my family has gone on for more than five years, and his.
 Such behavior has no place in any church, and suggests that Bob Malm and Grace Church are morally and ethically bankrupt.